litestar-org/litestar/docs/usage/12-openapi.md

 ### The OpenAPI Controller

-Starlite includes a pre-configured controller called `OpenAPIController` which exposes three endpoints:
+Starlite includes a pre-configured controller called `OpenAPIController` which exposes the following endpoints:

-1. `/schema/openapi.yaml`, allowing for download of the OpenAPI schema as YAML, using the `application/vnd.oai.openapi` Content-Type.
+- `/schema/openapi.yaml`: allowing for download of the OpenAPI schema as YAML, using the `application/vnd.oai.openapi` Content-Type.
-2. `/schema/openapi.json`, allowing for download of the OpenAPI schema as JSON, using the `application/vnd.oai.openapi+json` Content-Type.
+- `/schema/openapi.json`: allowing for download of the OpenAPI schema as JSON, using the `application/vnd.oai.openapi+json` Content-Type.
+- `/schema` and `/schema/redoc`: both of which serve a [Redoc](https://github.com/Redocly/redoc) static website for the OpenAPI docs.
-3. `/schema`, which serves a [Redoc](https://github.com/Redocly/redoc) UI static website for the OpenAPI docs.
+- `/schema/swagger`: which serves a [Swagger-UI](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) static website for the OpenAPI docs.

 <!-- prettier-ignore -->
 !!! important
     prior to version 0.3.0 there was only a single download endpoint by default and its path was `/schema` prior to version 0.8.0, the Redoc UI was found at `/schema/redoc` and has since been moved to `/schema` for ease of use.

-If you would like to modify the endpoints, add new endpoints, change the styling of Redoc etc., you can subclass the `OpenAPIController` and then pass your subclass to the `OpenAPIConfig`.
+If you would like to modify the base path, add new endpoints, change the styling of the page etc., you can subclass the `OpenAPIController` and then pass your subclass to the `OpenAPIConfig`.

 For example, lets say we wanted to change the base path from "/schema" to "/api-docs":